Consensys/uport-audit/review.md

 Many of the tests require long promise chains of, which can be difficult to read.

 Consider using the `async/await` pattern when useful.
-An example can be found here: https://github.com/OpenZeppelin/zeppelin-solidity/pull/97
+An example can be found [here](https://github.com/OpenZeppelin/zeppelin-solidity/pull/97)

 ### 5.2 IdentityFactory